The Haven Café, Bachelors Quay, Cork

 This series of café exhibitions is intended to continue these discussions among one another.
 The title Everything has its place also has a spiritual connotation.
 In this fast-paced, driven society, we are taught to always be planning the next step and looking toward the future, that we don’t even think to rest and experience the moment as it is happening.
 Everything has its place is about letting go of worries and anxiety for the future to simply allow things to happen in their own time.
 It’s not about doing nothing and hoping things will miraculously happen, but about not getting caught up in the stress and pressure of it all.

 As a live artist, my performances with iridescent plastic film are quite improvisational, because when I perform, I let go of the control for things to be perfect and allow myself and the audience to experience the performance, as the material reflects and casts colour and light on the surrounding space.
 For these exhibitions, I have taken the material and documented how it performs in natural locations, suggesting the concept of Everything has its place in regard to belonging and rest and experiencing the present.
 My poetry book Within Nature goes hand-in-hand with the visuals.
+The ebook edition is now for sale here.
 It is currently out of print, but will be for sale as an ebook soon.
 The poems convey both personal and political views on what it means to belong, while the visuals exist as the experienced action that continues beyond the words.

 As progression from these café exhibitions, I am developing further creative ways to communicate these universal themes of belonging and continue the discussion on what it means to belong.
 Less